 Standing Quads Stretch

 Progression: If you want to intensify the stretch, you can bring the knee back a little bit more.
 This targets the quads, the front of the hips and hip flexors, which tend to be tight if you have anterior pelvic tilt.

 90-90 Hip Flexor Stretch

-Perform one set of 2 reps, alternating back and forth on each side with 20 seconds hold and intensity of light stretch.
+Perform one set of 2 reps, alternating sides with 20 second holds.
+You should feel a light stretch.

 The Pigeon Pose

-Perform one set of 2 reps, alternating back and forth, with 20 seconds hold and intensity of light stretch in the hip rotators.
+Perform one set of 2 reps, alternating back and forth, with 20 second holds.
+You should feel a light stretch in the hip rotators.